 Smith Scholars are provided with many opportunities to develop their leadership skills.
 Since Smith House is largely a self-governing entity, residents will have the prospect of taking part in the leadership of the house.

 They may serve as the chairman of a house committee, such as Community Service or Fundraising, gaining valuable leadership experience as a house official and organizing many events for all of the Smith Scholars to participate in.
 They may also provide vision and direction to the house by being an executive officer such as President or House Manager.

 The skills acquired during a student's time in the Smith Scholarship House will help develop him into an excellent leader.

-Smith Scholarship House encourages its members to maintain a high level of academic excellence by requiring residents to maintain a minimum grade point average while they are a part of the Smith House program.
-Furthermore, the house awards a Putnam Scholarship each year to the member who achieves the highest grade point average.
-The Scholarship Chairman and Committee are established to help students perform at the peak of their academic abilities.
+Smith Scholarship House encourages its members to maintain a high level of academic excellence by requiring residents to maintain a minimum grade point average of 2.7 while they are a part of the Smith House program.

 Smith Scholarship House is dedicated to providing Smith Scholars with a sense of fellowship with one another and with the community around them.
 Members may come from a multitude of backgrounds, but they soon learn that the program must have unity to operate successfully.